-Greater Fort Lauderdale is an ideal place to raise a family, make friends, pursue a personal passion and enjoy all the benefits of a welcoming and sophisticated community.
-In recent years, many municipalities have developed convenient walk-to-work downtown communities that attract young professionals, adding a new dimension to Greater Fort Lauderdale's appealing beachfront, urban and suburban neighborhoods.
+Greater Fort Lauderdale is an ideal “hometown” to raise a family, make friends, and pursue your personal passions.
+Along with a variety of condominium and single-family home communities, new downtown developments offer a “walk-to-work lifestyle” are adding a new dimension to beachfront, urban and suburban neighborhoods.

-With many miles of sandy beaches, hundreds of parks, golf courses and tennis courts, gardens, festivals, as well as boating and diving facilities, residents of Greater Fort Lauderdale can enjoy the outdoors any time of the year.
-Located at the center of a cosmopolitan urban region, Greater Fort Lauderdale residents can enjoy an abundance of music, art, sports, theater, dance and multicultural attractions.
-For instance, a typical weekend might include these kinds of inviting cultural and recreational options:
+With many miles of sandy beaches, hundreds of parks, golf courses and tennis courts, gardens, festivals, as well as miles of waterways and the Atlantic ocean for boating, diving, paddleboarding and other waterborne activities, residents of Greater Fort Lauderdale can enjoy the outdoors any time of the year.
+Located at the center of a cosmopolitan urban region, Greater Fort Lauderdale also offers an abundance of music, art, culture, sports, theater, dance and multicultural attractions.

-- Strolling through the Riverwalk Sunday Jazz Festival along the New River, listening to live bands and sampling local fare.
+• Strolling through the Riverwalk Sunday Jazz Brunch along the New River, listening to live bands and sampling local fare.

-- Enjoying an art gallery walk in Fort Lauderdale, Wilton Manors or Hollywood.
+• Enjoying an art walk at galleries or mural districts in Coral Springs, Fort Lauderdale, Wilton Manors or Hollywood.

-- Jogging along the Atlantic Ocean on Hollywood’s historic Broadwalk.
+• Jogging along the Atlantic Ocean in an oceanfront community.

 In Greater Fort Lauderdale, it’s easy to pursue favorite leisure-time pursuits or explore new and exciting activities.

-In terms of lifestyles, Greater Fort Lauderdale encompasses a wide array of neighborhoods with their own distinctive characteristics.
-There are cozy bungalows near the beach, historic estate homes along the New River, family-oriented suburban neighborhoods, western-style ranches, and many LGBT-friendly communities.
+Greater Fort Lauderdale encompasses a wide array of communities with their own distinctive characteristics.
+There are cozy bungalows near the beach, historic estate homes along the New River, family-oriented suburban neighborhoods, western-style ranches, and many LGBT-friendly neighborhoods.